PavlidisLab/pavlab-starter-parent/README.md

 </project>
 ```

+You can lookup [pavlab-starter-parent-test/pom.xml](pavlab-starter-parent-test/pom.xml) for a complete example.

 ## Quick note if you want to use Log4j 1.2 compatibility API

 There might be some good reasons for still using Log4j 1.2 compatibility mode